Web Analytics

 Virtual Machines

 Little Computer 3, or LC-3, is a type of computer educational programming language, an assembly language, a type of low-level programming language.
 It features a relatively simple instruction set but can be used to write moderately complex assembly programs and is a viable target for a C compiler.
 The language is less complicated than x86 assembly but has many features similar to those in more complex languages.
-These features make it worthwhile for beginning instruction, so it is most often used to teach fundamentals of programming and computer architecture to computer science and computer engineering students. (wikipedia)
+These features make it worthwhile for beginning instruction, so it is most often used to teach fundamentals of programming and computer architecture to computer science and computer engineering students.
+(Wikipedia)

 von Neumann model